-Jack Jacobsen, LCSW is a therapist specializing in the treatment of OCD, Body-Focused Repetitive Behaviors, and Tourette Syndrome.
-He is a permanently Licensed Clinical Social Worker in the states of Missouri, Virginia, & Colorado Arkansas, Idaho, & will soon be licensed Illinois.
+Jack Jacobsen, LCSW (he/him) is a therapist specializing in the treatment of OCD, Body-Focused Repetitive Behaviors, and Tourette Syndrome.
+He is a permanently Licensed Clinical Social Worker in the states of Missouri, Virginia, & Colorado Arkansas, Idaho, & Illinois.
 He also sees clients in various countries around the world.

 Jack is devoted to the use of evidence-based treatments and specializes in the use of Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT) for the treatment of anxiety, OCD, and related disorders.
 These therapies, which fall under the umbrella of the Cognitive Behavioral Therapies (CBT), are considered gold standard treatments and the most effective therapies to date for helping clients reclaim their lives from the grip of anxiety.